If you’re looking for the absolute best places to visit in Malta and Gozo, you’ve come to the right place.

-Probably one of Malta’s top attractions, the Blue Lagoon is located to the West of Malta’s third largest island of Comino.
-The island itself is inhabited by only four people and only has a hotel, chapel and watch tower, so it remains largely untouched by man.
+Probably one of Malta’s top attractions, the Blue Lagoon is located to the West of Malta’s third-largest Comino island.
+The island itself is inhabited by only four people and only has a hotel, chapel and watchtower, so it remains largely untouched by man.

-The Blue Lagoon itself gets crowded during the summer months (it’s a popular location to swim), and not surprisingly.
-With its mesmerising, crystal-clear azure-coloured waters it’s a little slice of paradise.
+The Blue Lagoon and its tiny beach get crowded during the summer months (it’s a popular location to swim), and that’s not surprising.
+With its mesmerising, crystal-clear azure-coloured waters it looks like a little slice of paradise.

 Gozo is Malta’s much smaller and quieter sister island and offers various points of interest and places to visit that are worth exploring, even if only as part of a day trip.

-Location: Victoria (in the centre of the island of Gozo)
+Location: Victoria (in the centre of Gozo island)